bonzai133/Thermostato/Thermostato/README.md

 - Contain Settings and webpage
 - Access to config file (debug)
   - http://192.168.x.y/config/thermostato.cfg
+- TODO
   - Remove /data/config/thermostato.cfg when building update to avoid erasing values set by user
+  - Use json file for simple modification (see arduinoJson example) ?

 # Display
 - Date and time